monifasol/frontend-challenge-sequra/README.md

 - The widget is fully responsive, it adapts well to any merchant site.
 It's designed on relative measures, so that when it has to live in a different container, in a another wesbite, it will adapt to it and flow with the size.

 - I used Parcel to make the build to integrate in other websites.
 It really optimizes the code to a level that with one .css and one .js file, you can run your widget anywhere.
 I created a special task for it in package-json, `npm run build:widget`.
+I explain below how to integrate it in any merchant site.

 - The Popup appear with a small CSS transition.
 It appears smoothly over an overlay that changes the opacity of the background.